Nyot-Nyot/backend-studio/docs/testing-checklist.md

 -   [x] Create a new workspace/project via UI (New Project button) and verify it appears in the project list. (tested via Playwright; pass in Chromium & Firefox)
 -   [x] Delete a project and confirm at least one project remains (prevent deletion of last project). (verified by `test/e2e/workspace.spec.ts`)
 -   [x] Switch between projects and verify state persists after reload. (verified by `test/e2e/workspace.spec.ts`)
 -   [ ] Rename a project and verify name reflected across UI and exports.
+(TODO: implement UI support and add e2e test, or explicitly document limitation)
 -   [x] Project import (replace) prompts confirmation and fully replaces current workspace when accepted (no partial corruption). (tested via Playwright; pass in Chromium & Firefox)
 -   [x] Project import with invalid JSON shows clear error and preserves existing workspace. (tested via Playwright; pass in Chromium & Firefox)